Web Site Design by Rainbo Design

 Of course, this might not be the best solution in every case.
-Using a tracking code certainly implies the use of a counting mechanism, and simple redirects to the same URL with the query string removed will not always get the job done.
+Using a tracking code sometimes implies the use of a counting mechanism, and simple redirects to the same URL with the query string removed will not always get the job done.
 If all you need is the entry in your server log file in order to manage the task, then you don't need to do anything more.
 However, if your tracking system relies on software to handle the counting, then you need an intermediary step.

 There are a couple of ways to handle this situation, but I think the simplest is to simply let mod-rewrite re-route the request to a counting script with the information embedded in the request URL for that script.
 Then, once the script has run to completion, it can seamlessly emit the 301 redirect to the destination page.
 I'm thinking the .htaccess code would be something like:

-Once you've installed the redirect, be sure to test it with my HTTP Server Response Header Checker.
-Enter a URL for your site that includes the tracking code and make sure it returns the proper response code, including the new "Location:" URL.
+your site that includes the tracking code and make sure it returns the proper

-You can also use the new tools provided by Google and Yahoo! to tell them to ignore specific query string parameters, or use the simpler rel="canonical" tag.
+If the pages involved do not normally have any query string parameters, you can also use the simpler rel="canonical" tag.
 You'll find more information about both of these methods in my Search Engine Canonicalization article.

-This SEO Tip by Rainbo Design was last updated on June 25, 2011
+This SEO Tip by Rainbo Design was last updated on September 25, 2020

 Need More Help?